connorwjordan/connorwjordan-intern-repo/Milestone0:CompanyPolicies/User-Manual-ConnorJordan.md

 Focus & Productivity
 I stay focused by…
-Trying to exclude distractions and taking walks before working
+Trying to exclude distractions from my work area and taking walks before working.

 Things that distract me…
 My phone and social media, and sometimes just drifting off.